DavidFernandezUD/Game-Of-Life/README.md

 ## USAGE

-Compile the program with your compiler of chice
+Compile the program with your compiler of choice.

 1. `gcc game_of_life.c -o game_of_life`

-Execute the program by passing the dimensions of the grid, and optionally, the density of life cells in the starting seed
+Execute the program by passing the dimensions of the grid, and optionally, the density of living cells in the starting seed.

 2. `./game_of_life <height> <width> <density>`